paulmillr/chieftain/readme.md

 adapt and transmit the work for free, but the copyright notice and license shall be included in all copies or substantial portions of chieftain.

-Copyright (c) 2011 Paul Bagwell, http://chieftain.pbagwl.com/.
+Copyright (c) 2011 Paul Miller, http://paulmillr.github.com/chieftain.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal